Conclusion of 3 Parts

 Finally, if your heart is in he right place, Auschwitz will tug at your heartstrings.
 There still won’t be any answers to the question WHY.
 Suffice it to say, that evil exists and can take root and fester in the human heart if you let it.

 In the darkness, the slightest flicker of light makes your heart glad.
-In the horror of Auschwitz, you will begin to appreciate your own God-given life as your own light.
+In the horror of Auschwitz, you will begin to appreciate your own God-given life.
 If you live in the light of freedom right now and would like to preserve it for the succeeding generations, treasure it, defend it and—if you have to—fight for it.

 If you believe that Jesus Christ who came in the flesh to conquer death over two thousand years ago, is the center of your being because his message is one of love and kindness for all humanity, you will be deeply convinced yet again, that even in the darkest of days, death can never extinguish the light.